inkognitro/react-redux-saga-boilerplate/docs/coding.guidelines.md

 The purpose of this class was to handle requests for every endpoint.
 Depending on every response, one or multiple toast messages could be dispatched.

-I bet you already see the problem:

-Yes, this shit is totally coupled and therefore not reusable.
+I bet you already see the problem: This shit is totally coupled and therefore not reusable.
 I mean, what if we had another app without toasts?
-Or what if we wanted a caching for one endpoint?
+Or what if we wanted a caching mechanism for that one specific endpoint?
-Or what if we had no routes at all?
-For instance in an embeddable iframe app?
+Or what if we had no routes at all, for instance in an embeddable iframe app?
 Actually the weirdest thing in my eyes was following piece of code:

 ```javascript